 Replace the spring and adjust the pump on the stand.

-- The ingress of dirt between the seat and the valve of the fuel priming pump or the breakage of the spring.
+- Hit dirt between the seat and the valve of the fuel pump or a broken spring.

-Rinse the valve or replace the spring, test the pump on the stand.
+Flush the valve or replace the spring, check the pump operation on the bench.

-- Violation of the tightness of the injection valves of the high-pressure fuel pump or breakage of the spring.
+- Loss of tightness of the injection pump discharge valves or a broken spring.

-Repair valve leakage at workshop or replace spring.
+Eliminate the leak in the valve workshop or replace the spring.

 - Jamming of the plunger of the injection pump section